 I ventured outside of city limits often, but Milwaukee will always be home.
 I grew up on the city’s northwest side but went to school on Wauwatosa’s east side.
 I attended the University of Wisconsin - Whitewater for my undergraduate degree, where I double majored in management and political science.
 After my sophomore year, I completed an internship with then-U.S. Rep. Tammy Baldwin and her Washington, D.C. office.
-After college, I took jobs at financial institutions for several years before landing back with Baldwin and her U.S. Senate office in Milwaukee.
-I then enrolled in a virtual Master’s journalism program at the University of Nebraska-Lincoln, where I earned my degree.
+After college, I took jobs at financial institutions for several years before landing back with Baldwin at her U.S. Senate office in Milwaukee.
+I then enrolled in a virtual master’s journalism program at the University of Nebraska, where I earned my degree.
 I left Baldwin’s office to pursue journalism (what I’m meant to be doing) and took a job in Madison with the Wisconsin State Journal sports section while working full-time for the U.S. Census Bureau as an administrative manager to help complete the 2020 census.
 Once the counting was complete, and amid the height of the COVID-19 pandemic, I moved back to Milwaukee and was hired by the Journal Sentinel.
 I have contributed to multiple divisions at the newspaper, including investigations, features, business, sports, politics, and news.
-I’ve written about the city’s highest profile crimes and its impact on victims and the community.
-I am a researcher at Marquette University with the Center for Urban Research, Teaching, and Outreach.
-As project manager for Living for the City: The Black Middle Class in Milwaukee, I coordinate efforts to continue the work of a research team that interviews Black residents about their lived experiences from culture, to economics, politics, policing, and more.
+My reporting on “Wisconsin’s prison crisis” earned me the 2025 A-Mark Prize for Investigative Journalism and an Milwaukee Press Club award in 2024.

 I’m content with my laptop and Playstation.
 I enjoy nine holes of golf with a cart.
 The parks used to be everything.
 Go Bucks!